-Analyzing action as something accomplished through the temporally unfolding juxtaposition of multiple semiotic fields with quite diverse structure and properties, has a range of consequences.
-First, the analytic boundaries between language, cognitive processes, and structure in the material world dissolve.
-The actions made visible in both Carla's talk and that of the archaeologists were not constituted in any single field, such as the talk, but rather within a larger configuration in which a range of different fields (the talk, the pointing foot or finger, the semiotic structure provided by the grid or Munsell chart, the larger encompassing activity, etc.) mutually elaborated each other.
-In both settings, the participants use as complementary resources both the specifics of different kinds of sign systems provided by language, and historically shaped structure instantiated in artifacts and the physical environment.
+Analyzing action as something accomplished through the temporally unfolding juxtaposition of multiple semiotic fields with quite diverse structures and properties, has a range of consequences.
+First, the analytic boundaries between language, cognitive processes and structure in the material world dissolve.
+The actions made visible in Carla's talk were not constituted in any single field, such as the talk, but rather within a larger configuration in which a range of different fields (the talk, the pointing foot or finger, the semiotic structure provided by the grid, the larger encompassing activity, etc.) mutually elaborated each other.

 This framework is analytically different from many approaches to both cognition and embodiment that focus primarily on phenomena lodged within the individual.
-For example, much study of metaphor has taken as its point of departure the embodied experience of the speaker, e.g. the way in which metaphor emerges from the structure of the human body, its position in a world structured by phenomena such as gravity (e.g. the pervasive relevance of Up and Down in human cognition and language) and 'preconceptual structures of experience' (Johnson, 1987: 15).
+For example, much study of metaphor has taken as its point of departure the embodied experience of the speaker, e.g. the way in which metaphor emerges from the structure of the human body, its position in a world structured by phenomena such as gravity (e.g. the pervasive relevance of Up and Down in human cognition and language) and "preconceptual structures of experience" (Johnson 1987: 15).
 While providing valuable insight into many kinds of conceptual organization, such focus on the interior life of a single actor does not develop a systematic framework for investigating the public visibility of the body as a dynamically unfolding, interactively organized locus for the production and display of relevant meaning and action.
 Crucial to the organization of the events being investigated here is the ability of other participants to systematically see how a co-participant's body is doing specific things by virtue of its positioning within a changing array of diverse semiotic fields.
-16 Diana is seen to be following or not following the rules of the game in progress by virtue of how her body is positioned within the hopscotch grid.
+Diana is seen to be following or not following the rules of the game in progress by virtue of how her body is positioned within the hopscotch grid.
 Such actions are public and accountable (as demonstrated by Carla's challenge and attempt to prevent Diana from continuing).
 Their analysis requires a framework that focuses not primarily on Diana's interior life (though what she wants to do is visible to all), but instead on the visible juxtaposition of her body and the grid, within a recognizable course of activity.
-Proposing a possible match by pointing to a particular square on the Munsell chart has an analogous structure, e.g. analysis requires specification of the properties of the chart being pointed at, the detailed sequential structure of the talk in progress, and the activities being pursued through such actions.
-Human cognition encompasses, and is embedded within, the semiotic structure provided by historically shaped frameworks for action, instantiated in both material media and the systematic practices of a group performing the activities that constitute its lifeworld.
+Human cognition encompasses, and is embedded within, the semiotic structure provided by historically shaped frameworks for action, instantiated in both material media, and the systematic practices of a group performing the activities that constitute its lifeworld.
 Such public visibility is also crucial to analysis of how the body is used to perform action within interaction.
 Carla takes into account the patterns of orientation visibly displayed by Diana's gaze and posture by changing her own actions in response to them.
-Central to what is occurring in these data (and in faceto-face interaction in general) are socially organized, interactively sustained configurations of multiple participants who use the public visibility of the actions being performed by each others' bodies, the unfolding sequential organization of their talk, and semiotic structure in the settings they inhabit to organize courses of action in concert with each other.
+Central to what is occurring in these data (and in face-to-face interaction in general) are socially organized, interactively sustained configurations of multiple participants who use the public visibility of the actions being performed by each others' bodies. the unfolding sequential organization of their talk, and semiotic structure in the settings they inhabit to organize courses of action in concert with each other.